tomas7470/tesladash/README.md

-# Tesla Model Y and Model 3 Dashboard
+# Tesla Model Y and Model 3 Dashboard (work in progress)

 ## Overview